Great Britain

 When might house prices bottom?
 The future won’t be exactly like the past, but after the Lawson boom, it took 14 quarters for house prices to trough.
 If that pattern were repeated, house prices would bottom this time late in 2010 – which seems plausible – and return to their 2007 level by 2016.
 History, not having been learned from, would have repeated itself.

 According to our analysis, we expect British Real Estate to bottom, not before 2014.
-Worse is that we expect long term interest rates to soar because of hyperinflation.
-This will impact Real Estate in a negative way.
+Worse is that we expect long-term interest rates to soar because of hyperinflation.
+This will negatively impact Real Estate.

 Posted May 1st, 2009